arcus-azure/arcus.webapi/docs/preview/features/logging.md

 - by default, when tracking the request body, the entire body is tracked
 - by default, when tracking the response body, the entire body is tracked

-Following example shows how specific headers can be redacted without omitted them:
+Following example shows how specific headers can be redacted without omitting them:

 ```csharp
 using Arcus.WebApi.Logging;